Having a Baby at Mount Sinai

 For more information about breastfeeding please see:

 For more information about multiples please see:

-- The Breastfeeding Centre offers consultation, classes and drop-in help sessions for inpatients, the Breastfeeding Accessories Shop and more.
+- The Breastfeeding Centre offers consultation and classes for inpatients.
 We also offer a regular prenatal breastfeeding classes.

 - The Insception Cord Blood Banking Program at Mount Sinai provides patients and their families with information on cord blood banking services.